The Lazaridis School of Business & Economics Alumni Awards gala celebrates the outstanding achievements of our undergraduate and graduate alumni.

-Awarded to two Lazaridis School alumni, an MBA and a non-MBA graduate, who embody an entrepreneurial spirit and business acumen, and who have demonstrated innovative business achievement.
+Recognizes two Lazaridis School alumni, one from a graduate level and one undergraduate level program, who embody an entrepreneurial spirit and business acumen, and who have demonstrated innovative business achievement.

-Awarded to two Lazaridis School alumni, an MBA and a non-MBA graduate, who have demonstrated exceptional generosity and outstanding charitable responsibility, and whose goodwill encourages others to take philanthropic leadership roles in the community.
+Recognizes two Lazaridis School alumni, one from a graduate level and one undergraduate level program, who have demonstrated exceptional generosity and outstanding charitable responsibility, and whose goodwill encourages others to take philanthropic leadership roles in the community.

 This award recognizes an alumnus/a of the school who has furthered the interests of the Lazaridis School of Business & Economics through significant support, commitment and service to the school.
 All alumni of the Lazaridis School are eligible for this award.
 The award winner is selected by the Dean, Lazaridis School of Business and Economics.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×